soeren-helbig/DigitalshiftMailboxClientBundle/Resources/doc/installation.md

 }
 ```

 Thats it!
-Now you should configure the MailboxClientBundle, to set mailbox userdata for example.
+Now you should configure the MailboxConnectionBundle, to set mailbox userdata for example.
 See [Configuration](configuration.md)-chapter.